aniketyadavv/WeatherBot/README.md

 > Screenshot of Weather Bot interacting with user.
 ***
 ![Screenshot 2](/adminPanelScreenshot.png)
-> Screenshot of Admin Panel, where they can manage users which subscribed the Weather Bot.
+> Screenshot of the Admin Panel, where administrators can manage users who have subscribed to the Weather Bot.

 ## Features